Brooks, Hinton lead Houston past No. 18 Oregon 65-61

 Houston jumped out to a 37-18 lead at the half behind 14 points each from Brooks and Hinton.
 The Cougars used an 18-3 run over a five-minute stretch to open up a 33-13 lead on Hinton's 3-pointer with 3:43 left in the half.
 Brooks had six points in the run to lead the Cougars.

+"When I made the first couple three's, my teammates were just telling me to just shoot it," Brooks said.
+"When your teammates have confidence in you, it gives yourself tremendous confidence."

-Oregon struggled in the first half, shooting 6 of 19 with ten turnovers.
+Oregon struggled in the first half, shooting 6 of 19 with 10 turnovers.

+"We froze," Altman said of the first half.
+"We were awful.
+No transition points, points off turnovers they had a big advantage, second chance points 9-0.
+It was an awful half.
+We were down by 19, it was just bad half of basketball.
+Second half, we turned all three of those categories around. .
+When you dig a hole 19 down, it's hard to come back."

 BIG PICTURE